Siphon880gh/devbrain/languages-newer/node - express/Tools >/File Upload.md

+Warning Heroku: Files or folders can be added via your Node.js script in Heroku.
+However, any additions will be removed when the dyno restarts or resets.
+The dyno restarts when there are scheduled restarts, new deployments, scaling operations, application crashes, or configuration changes.
+These restarts ensure the health and correct operation of the application but lead to the loss of any additions due to Heroku's ephemeral filesystem.
+Instead you should use another tool service Firebase Storage or AWS.

 Many node modules available for file upload on the express server.

 Here's express-fileupload that makes managing the filedata simple at the express backend.
 Simply, it moves the filedata into client/build/uploads folder.
 Make sure your client/package.json creates an /uploads folder in the build folder when you run `npm run build`